AztecProtocol/aztec-v1-specification/README.md

 )
 ```

-The `linkedPublicKey` is an x byte long public key, which will later be used to IES encrypt the user's viewing key - this  encrypted viewing key will then be placed into the user's note `metaData` for easy decryption of the note.
+The `linkedPublicKey` is a 32 byte long public key, which will later be used to IES encrypt the user's viewing key - this  encrypted viewing key will then be placed into the user's note `metaData` for easy decryption of the note.

 The result of calling this method is principally that two mappings are set: